 “I have a video that we both want to watch, so let’s set a time and watch it together!”

 More recently gamers and fan culture have revitalised this idea with the emergence of online tools such as Twitch 1 and Discord 2.
-Tools designed to facilitate the sharing of a live streamed video source from players/presenters to their audience.
+Both tools are designed to facilitate the sharing of a live streamed video source from players/presenters to their audience.
 The digital form of the concept is also entering the mainstream via the likes of Amazon Prime which now offers a ‘watch party’ tool for select films and TV shows.
 Don’t get too excited though, you and your viewers have to all rent/buy the same film/TV show and you all have to have Amazon Prime accounts!

 Why run a Watch Party

-Watch Parties have started to gain popularity in educational settings and the teaching arrangements during the pandemic, which typically feature a combination of live and pre-recorded content, lend themselves to the format.
+Watch Parties have started to gain popularity in educational settings and due to the teaching arrangements during the pandemic, which typically feature a combination of live and pre-recorded content, lending themselves to the format.
 Back in January, Emily Nordmann from University of Glasgow created a Sway presentation about Watch Parties featuring some structural tips.
 A few folks at University of Brighton have been experimenting with the format (please do comment on this post and share your thoughts if you have tried it).